xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -

-#Benefits of encapsulation
+##Benefits of encapsulation
 * Life is full of enough problems, lets avoid them in our programs.
 We do that by making things as simple as possible.
 Simplicity is your friend!

+-
+###Benefits of encapsulation

 * There is already a possibility of the logic we create to be flawed and results in errors or unintended results.
 Encapsulation can’t save us from the issues with our own personal logic, but it can help us avoid issues from unintended side effects of other objects.

 -
 ##Single-Responsiblity
-**Single-Responsiblity**  when you are defining your objects think about the nature of that object.
+* **Single-Responsiblity**  when you are defining your objects think about the nature of that object.
 Lets think about a program that Controls a ATM.
 Here are the objects that exist in the program:

 	* Bank
 	* User
 	* UserAccount
 	* Dollar

 -
 ###Single-Responsiblity

-The User object would like to withdraw 100 dollars from his/her account.
+* The User object would like to withdraw 100 dollars from his/her account.
 This should only be allowed if the UserAccount associated with that User has more than or equal to 100 Dollars in it.

 -

 ###Single-Responsiblity
-If it was up to the User , they would take the 100 dollars even if their account did not have the amount in it.
+* If it was up to the User , they would take the 100 dollars even if their account did not have the amount in it.
 It would be awesome if we lived in a world that everyone could get what they wanted when they wanted it.
 Yet we don't.

-The User should not be allowed to take what ever they wanted, they should only be able to ASK for it.
+* The User should not be allowed to take what ever they wanted, they should only be able to ASK for it.

 -